 Vandal Savage, an immortal human being, has just purchased four decomissioned nuclear-capable Rocket Red suits and single-handedly defeated Arsenal, Tempest, Supergirl and Jesse Quick in the process.
 He loads Tempest into the first suit and launches it at Washington, D.C.!

 Meanwhile, in the 853rd Century, Vandal Savage's future self and Solaris, gigantic living solar computer and nemesis of the Superman dynasty for tens of thousands of years, have put into action their own diabolical plot to kill Superman Prime forever, by sabotaging the Legion's trip to the past.

 At the very instant after Superman, Batman, Wonder Woman, Aquaman, Flash and Green Lantern have departed for the future, Hourman suddenly releases a nanotechnological 24-hour-death virus.
-The virus contaminates the contaminates the Justice Legion, everybody else in the whole world and, cunningly, their computers too.
+The virus contaminates the Justice Legion, everybody else in the whole world and, cunningly, their computers too.
 This includes the Rocket Red suit, which goes off-course and instead nukes Montevideo, Uruguay, killing over a million people.